Meet the Team

 Marina is responsible for research and analysis on international projects and partnerships to provide support to the Head of Public International Partnerships, the Strategic Partnerships Managers, and senior academics across the University.

-She is currently finishing her PhD in the Chemical Engineering and Biotechnology Dept. at the University of Cambridge.
-She has previous industrial experience in R&D by working with multinational companies and start-ups.
+She has a PhD in Chemical Engineering from the University of Cambridge, and she has previous industrial experience in R&D by working with multinational companies and start-ups.

 Dr Olena Fim'yar, Strategic Partnerships Manager